Pregnancy

 Babies are like little acrobats in the womb, flipping and moving around as they grow.
 But when does your baby finally settle into the head-down position, ready for the big day?
 Typically, this happens between 32 and 36 weeks of pregnancy.
 By then, there’s less room to move, so most babies naturally gravitate toward the head-down position, known as cephalic presentation.

-But don’t stress if your little one is still breech after 32 weeks!
-Some babies take their time and may not turn head down until closer to 36 weeks—or even later.
-Every pregnancy is different, and a bit of extra time in breech doesn’t always mean something’s wrong.
+But don’t stress if your little one is still in breech presentation after 32 weeks!
+Some babies take their time and may not turn to the head down position until closer to 36 weeks—or even later.
+Every pregnancy is different, and extra time in breech doesn’t always mean something’s wrong.
 However, if your baby hasn’t flipped by week 36, your doctor may start suggesting ways to help encourage them to turn.

 What causes a baby to be breech?